Follow-up screening with Magnetic Resonance Imaging MRI Breast Cancer

 The usefulnes of magnetic resonance imaging following chemotherapy remains unclear.
 There is consensus that MRI is useful for monitoring a patient’s response to ongoing chemical therapy.

-What MRI cannot definitively determine is whether or not there remains some microscopic residual disease at the end of a course of chemotherapy.
-Complete absense of carcinoma can only be determined through cellular analysis.
+What MRI can not definitively determine is whether or not there remains some microscopic residual disease at the end of a course of chemotherapy.
+Histological cellular analysis is the only method that can determine the complete absence of carcinoma.

 For further reading, I suggest you visit this page with information about MRI factors, visit this page to read about MRI for breast cancer staging, and visit this page to know about typical uses for MRI in breast cancer screening and diagnosis.
 They all have fun Q&A quizzes for you as well!